jundalisay/spblist/content/en/research/poincare/science/chapter-11.md

 11
 is 11; the probability is .
 That is the correct solution.
 36
-But why cannot we just as well proceed as follows?—Thescience and hypothesis 206
+But why cannot we just as well proceed as follows?—The 206
 6 × 7
 points which turn up on the two dice form